 Decorate Your Bedroom & The Guest Bedroom

 For the master, we added garland, a vintage sign and a few festive oversized pillows.
 The furry throw really warmed up the space and decorating the nightstands with Christmas trinkets was a great tip!
 Nightstands are the perfect place to recycle old ornaments and any festive trees or Santas.
 I also added a cute tree in the corner of my room from Magnolia by Chip and Joanna Gaines, and it truly completed the space.

 For the guestroom I did the same, keeping the current bedding, adding just a few festive and cozy pillows, a throw and mini trees to the nightstands and entryway.

-In the coming weeks, wreaths are going to be on sale and that’s the best time to stock up on as many as you can!
+In the coming weeks, wreaths are going to be on sale!
+And that means it’s the best time to stock up on as many as you can!
 In addition to my front door, I like to add them down the stairs and on my rustic barn doors to my master bedroom.

 Use Ornaments As Place Settings